-A branch of the First Church of Christ, Scientist
+A branch of The First Church of Christ, Scientist in Boston, USA

-Heike is a Christian Science practitioner, teacher, and member of the Christian Science Board of Lectureship.
+James Shepherd is a Christian Science practitioner and member of the Christian Science Board of Lectureship.

 In common with all Christian Science Churches our services do not contain personal preaching.
 We don’t have an ordained ministry.
 Instead our Pastor is two books – The Bible and Science and Health with Key to the Scriptures by Mary Baker Eddy.

-This means our Pastor is available 24-7, you can even take our Pastor on holiday with you – our members normally do!
+This means our Pastor is always available – you can even take our Pastor on holiday with you – our members usually do!

 Our Sunday Sermons are comprised of selections from our Pastor, and are read by Readers elected from the local membership.
 The same sermons are delivered in Christian Science Churches around the world and studied by Christian Scientists during the week before the Sunday service.
 They are available to study in a variety of formats – all sold in our Christian Science Reading Room – where they can also be studied free of charge on the premises.

-Christian Science Sunday School is a weekly one-hour session where young people are taught the Bible and the power of prayer.
-We welcome children and young people up to age 20.
-Each class is taught by experienced members of the church.
-The Sunday School curriculum is centred on the study of the Bible and the Christian Science textbook, Science and Health with Key to the Scriptures, written by the founder of the religion Mary Baker Eddy.
+Christian Science Sunday School is held weekly and lasts for an hour.
+Children and young people get to know the Bible and explore the power of prayer.
+Each class is taught by an experienced member of the Church.
+The Sunday School curriculum is centred on study of the Bible and the Christian Science textbook, Science and Health with Key to the Scriptures.

-Younger classes are taught the Ten Commandments, the Lord’s Prayer, the Sermon on the Mount, and bible stories.
-Older students learn how prayer is a practical way to see and feel the presence of God in their lives.
-Students and/or their families do not have to be Christian Scientists to attend Sunday School and can attend up to the age of 20.
+Younger classes are focused on getting to know the Ten Commandments, the Lord’s Prayer, the Sermon on the Mount, and Bible stories.
+Older students learn about prayer as a practical way to see and feel the presence of God in their lives.
+Students do not have to be Christian Scientists to attend Sunday School and can attend up to the age of 20.

 Yes!
 Anyone can use the facilities in a Reading Room and they are free to all.
 The Reading Room is open to anyone searching for answers to life’s deepest questions as well as those just wanting something interesting to read while they have their lunch!

-The reading room is provided as a service to the community by the local branch of the Christian Science Church here in Exeter, which holds services in another part of the same building.
-A member of the society serves as Librarian, and the reading room is attended by volunteers from the membership.
+The Reading Room is provided as a service to the community by the Christian Science Church here in Exeter, which holds services in another part of the same building.
+A member of the Church serves as Librarian, and the Reading Room is attended by volunteers from the membership.

 If you have questions about Christian Science, spirituality or healing, whether you are a questioning sceptic, an agnostic pondering life’s deeper meaning, a Bible student, a minister preparing a sermon, or just a curious passerby, the attendants are happy to try to answer them and to assist you in finding what you are looking for.
 You are also free to explore the resources of the Reading Room on your own and at your own pace.